 Authors must read the following before submission

-JICR welcomes submissions from all scientific and academic disciplines that have an interest in innovation, creativity, and change.
-JICR is committed to the prompt evaluation and publication of submitted papers and is published once per year (November-- with special editions March of each year) in print and on-line.
+JARI welcomes submissions from all scientific and academic disciplines that have an interest in innovation and creativity.
+JARI is committed to the prompt evaluation and publication of submitted papers and is published twice per year (February & August - with special editions March of each year) on-line.

 The authors are notified of decisions by e-mail only.
 Repeated submissions of the same manuscript will not be acknowledged.
-Membership of the JICR or affiliate organizations is not a factor in the selection of manuscripts for publication.
-JICR treats all submitted manuscripts as confidential documents.
-JICR also instructs and expects our Board of Editors and reviewers to treat manuscripts as confidential material.
+Membership of the JARI or affiliate organizations is not a factor in the selection of manuscripts for publication.
+JARI treats all submitted manuscripts as confidential documents.
+JARI also instructs and expects our Board of Editors and reviewers to treat manuscripts as confidential material.